 I'm a simple emigrant and I'll tell you about the scandal with Lidl

-In 2008 Lidl – one of the largest networks of inexpensive supermarkets in Germany – secretly monitored its employees without their knowledge or consent, which put it at the center of a loud scandal across the country.
-It all began when anonymous complaints from Lidl employees started arriving at the editorial office of Stern magazine.
-They said that cameras were installed in warehouses and stores, tracking literally every step of the employees.
-Stern published an article, where it described these practices in detail and raised the alarm.
-Public reaction did not take long.
-Workers complained of stress and pressure, tried to boycott the store, and customers wrestled with a moral dilemma: shop cheaply near home or make life harder, but still not bring their money into Lidl's lair.
-Surprisingly, I know a person who still doesn't shop at Lidl because of this story.
-People compared them to Scientologists or even the Stasi, which was very biting and resonant among Germans.
-The investigation lasted several months: journalists checked documents, spoke with workers, experts analyzed the situation.
+In 2008, Lidl – one of the largest chains of cheap supermarkets in Germany – monitored its employees without their knowledge or consent, which put it at the center of a loud nationwide scandal.
+It all began when anonymous complaints from Lidl employees started arriving at the Stern magazine's editorial office.
+They claimed that cameras were installed in warehouses and stores, watching literally every step of the staff.
+Der Stern published an article, in which it described these practices in detail and raised the alarm.
+Public reaction was swift.
+Workers complained of stress and pressure, tried to boycott the store, and customers faced a moral dilemma: shop cheaply and near home or make life harder, but not bring their money into Lidl's lair.
+Surprisingly, I know a person who still doesn’t shop at Lidl because of this story.
+People compared them to Scientologists or even the Stasi, which struck a strong chord with Germans.
+The investigation lasted several months: journalists checked documents, talked to workers, and experts analyzed the situation.
 It turned out that Lidl used secret video surveillance: they spied on employees even in bathrooms, and listened to personal phone conversations.
 In addition to all this, Lidl hired detectives.
-The employer literally knew when and whose period it was, who they were friends with, and a full profile of each employee's surroundings.
-According to them this was to prevent theft, identify dishonest truancies and basically any “suspicious” moments.
-Employee consent, of course, was never asked.
-It's understandable; I doubt anyone would have agreed.
-Various federal and state authorities and even the Interior Ministry launched extensive checks.
-As a result they found hundreds of pages of protocols on workers at 200 branches across the country and even in the Czech Republic.
-Lidl initially tried to justify itself, saying it was needed for safety and for optimizing operations and that all their methods were legal.
-But that's not the case.
+The employer literally knew when and whose period it was, who befriended whom, and a full profile of each worker's surroundings.
+According to them, this was to prevent theft, detect dishonest absences, and generally any “suspicious” moments.
+Of course, the employees' consent was never sought.
+That’s understandable; I doubt anyone would have agreed.
+Various federal and state agencies and even the Interior Ministry launched large-scale inspections.
+As a result, they found hundreds of pages of protocols on workers at 200 branches across the country and even in the Czech Republic.
+Lidl initially tried to justify themselves, saying it was needed for safety and operational optimization and that all their methods were legal.
+But that wasn’t the case.
 Such surveillance violates the German Constitution.
-Later, when management had no choice left, it admitted and publicly apologized for its methods.
+Later, when the leadership had no choice, it admitted and publicly apologized for its methods.
 But apologies alone were not enough.
-Lidl paid fines totaling €1.5 million, fired several employees, including the German executive director Frank-Michael Mroß, and, of course, dismantled all its spying gadgets.
-And to everyone mentioned in the protocols, Lidl paid €300 in compensation, apparently enough for one and a half therapy sessions.
-Most importantly, following this case, data-protection and employee-surveillance laws were tightened.
-So data-protection laws are indeed a good thing after all, right, as often happens the idea is great but the execution is problematic.
+Lidl paid fines totaling €1.5 million, fired several employees, including the German managing director Frank-Michael Mross, and, of course, dismantled all its spying gadgets.
+And for everyone mentioned in the protocols, Lidl paid €300 in compensation, apparently for about one and a half psychotherapy sessions.
+Most importantly—the case led to tightening of legislation on personal data protection and employee surveillance.
+So data protection laws are indeed a good thing, as often happens, the idea is excellent, but the execution is problematic.
 And what do you think? #work #history #Ordnung